multiversx/mx-deprecated-sdk-monorepo/README.md

 ### Build a project

-In order to build a project you only have to specify its directory:
+In order to build a project you only have to specify its directory.
+Let's build the projects under `/example`:

 ```
 python3 -m erdpy.cli build ./examples/hello
+python3 -m erdpy.cli build ./examples/myadder
 ```

+The first one is written in **C**, while the second in **rust**.
+As you can see, the commands are similar.